kaydee001/react-counter-app/README.md

 ## Logic

+- **handleAddClicked**: Increments the count by the current step value when the "+" button is clicked.

+- **handleSubClicked**: Decrements the count by the current step value when the "-" button is clicked.

+- **handleReset**: Resets the count to 0 and the step value to 1 when the "Reset" button is clicked.

+- **handleStep**: Updates the step value based on user input in the custom step input field.
+If the input is empty or less than 1, it defaults the step value to 1.

 ![picture alt](./src/img/ct2.png "logic")

-- handleAddClicked: Increments the count by the current step value when the "+" button is clicked.

-- handleSubClicked: Decrements the count by the current step value when the "-" button is clicked.

-- handleReset: Resets the count to 0 and the step value to 1 when the "Reset" button is clicked.

-- handleStep: Updates the step value based on user input in the custom step input field.
-If the input is empty or less than 1, it defaults the step value to 1.

 ## Screenshots